• Art magazine

 Art should not be a bridge for VO, it should be strange.

-VO has presented individual exhibitions in several important art institutions, including the Royal Academy of Arts in London, the Stedelijk Museum in Amsterdam, the Solomon R. Guggenheim Museum in New York and the Museo Jumex in Mexico City.
-In 2015, VO Denmark represented Venice in the Danish Pavilion of the Biennale.
-VO is a prestigious awards, including the Hugo Boss Prize (2012).
+Vo has presented solo exhibitions at several major art institutions, including the Royal Academy of Arts in London, the Stedelijk Museum in Amsterdam, the Solomon R. Guggenheim Museum in New York, and the Museo Jumex in Mexico City.
+In 2015, Vo represented Denmark in the Danish Pavilion at the Venice Biennale.
+Vo is the recipient of prestigious awards, including the Hugo Boss Prize (2012).

 In the following video in June 2020, DANH VO was interviewed by Roxanne Bagheshirin Lærkesen for the Louisiana Channel in his studio Guldenhof in Germany: